 - Update your social media profiles: It’s no secret that employers are checking potential employees’ social media profiles.
 You won’t want to have anything online for the world to see that can make a potential boss question hiring you — play it safe and clean up those profiles (or make them private).

 - Update your resume: You can revamp your resume or get it revised from a professional resume revision company.
 It may be the best $50-$100 you ever spent.

-5 Ways to Protect Yourself from Work at Home Scams
+Protect Yourself from Work at Home Scams

 Working from home is gaining in popularity as more people are realizing the advantages of not having a commute to bring in income.
 While there is real work at home jobs that are legitimate — on the flip side, there are also work from home cons and scams.